Cedars-CIG/MIXER/README.md

 grates multiple selection metrics into one consensus model via adaptive weighting that quantifies each criterion’s contribution.

-## Why MIXER?
+## Key ideas of MIXER

-Significance ≠ Predictiveness.
+* Significance ≠ Predictiveness.
 What’s “important” for inference is often different from what generalizes for prediction.

-Multi-metric integration.
+* Multi-metric integration.
 Combine p-values with predictive metrics (e.g., AUROC, F1, balanced accuracy) rather than choosing one.

-One deployable model.
+* One deployable model.
 MIXER returns a single consensus model, rather than multiple competing models, for downstream deployment.